travigd/documentation/dotnet-api/reading-events.md

 When events are read from a stream (or received over a subscription) you will receive an instance of the `RecordedEvent` class packaged inside a `ResolvedEvent`.

-Event Store supports a special type of event called Link Events.
-These events can be thought of as pointers to an event in another stream.
+Event Store supports a special type of event called 'Link Events'.
+You can think of these events as pointers to an event in another stream.

 In situations where the event you read is a link event, `ResolvedEvent` allows you to access both the link event itself, as well as the event it points to.

 The members of this class are as follows: